Credit Freezes and Unfreezes

 With a credit freeze in place at all three credit bureaus, no lender can perform a credit credit on your files.
 Since lenders require a credit check to extend a line of credit, a credit freeze prevents any new accounts from opening.
-If, for example, an identity thief had all of your most sensitive personal information, he or she would be unable to open a new account in your name.
+If an identity thief had your most sensitive personal information, he or she would be unable to open a new account in your name.

 Does a credit freeze affect my credit score?